 GEO 108 Introduction to Physical Geology (4 hrs.)
 Introduces the major concepts in the field of geology.
 Topics to be covered include rock and mineral identification, map reading, theory of plate tectonics, surface and subsurface hydrology, landform, geologic hazards, and environmental issues.
 Satisfies natural science lab requirement.
 The lab portion of the course provides "hands-on" experiences laboratory work, as well as off-campus field trips.
+GEO 108 will satisfy the Scientific Inquiry (lab) Context in Tier II of the General Education Program.

 GEO 110 Earth Systems (4 hrs.)
 Study of the basic geographical and earth science principles and processes in the lithosphere (soils and landforms), hydrosphere (hydrologic cycle), atmosphere (weather and climate), and biosphere (biogeography).
 Study of the relationships between the natural environment and human habitation on the Earth.
 Lab and field exercises and data evaluation will give students an appreciation of the tools of study and more detailed look at the entire system of the Planet Earth in which there is human interaction.
+GEO 110 will satisfy the Scientific Inquiry (lab) Context in Tier II of the General Education Program.